Mentalisation Based Therapy (MBT)

 Recent brain imaging research reveals that MBT creates measurable changes in brain structure and function:

-- Strengthened neural networks: Better integration of emotional and cognitive processing
+Strengthened neural networks: Better integration of emotional and cognitive processes

 Long-term Outcome Studies